Chairman – Mr Jason Fowler

 Todd is a proud product of an education at Churchie in Brisbane and has lived in Cairns for almost 30 years.
 He donates his time to a number of boards and community events and currently sits on the board of Tourism Tropical North Queensland.
 Todd is passionate about growing businesses that are based on community partnerships whilst maintaining their core values and enhancing their potential.
 He has a strong sense of society and diverse cultures and brings a wealth of experience in marketing, sales and business acumen across a variety of markets.

-Todd has had involvement with TAS since 2008 and currently has two children attending the school at both White Rock and Kewarra Beach.
+Todd has had involvement with TAS since 2008 and his daughter currently attends at White Rock Senior.

 Mrs Jodi Peters

 Mrs Peters has a strong background in both strategic and “hands on” management across a broad range of industries.

 Before co-founding business consultancy firm, The 20/20 Group, in 2002, Jodi held a senior executive role at Cairns Port Authority primarily managing and developing its property and infrastructure and its non-aeronautical commercial activities at the Cairns International Airport.
 In earlier management roles for multi-national corporations, she managed 400 fly-in fly-out miners into Papua New Guinea and also managed a network of Japanese owned tourism retail outlets.
 Her career has also included managing two different law firms.

 Over the past 12 years Jodi has consulted to businesses in the private sector, not-for-profit sector and all levels of government, predominately in Far North Queensland, on wide range of management issues including strategic business planning, assessment and review of business practices and structures, systems and processes, financial management, management of high level tender submissions, and management of staff.
 She has become a trusted advisor, and long standing team member, for many clients.